newsdev/capital_git/README.md

       :message => "Write and commit"
     )

+# each of these methods can take a :branch option to operate on a non-default branch
+@repo.list(branch: "some-branch")

 ```

 In Rails and Sinatra apps, configuration can be specified in a `config/capitalgit.yml` file.
 Look at the `config/repos.yml.sample` file here for guidance on syntax.
 Somewhere during app initialization you'll then need to include this.